ebajec/englinks-app-server/README.md

 **bounce_scraper.py:** Gathers data from EngLinks Bounce page to be used for event calendars.
 Uses BeautifulSoup and Selenium.

 Works under the assumption that the account being used to log in does not have a phone number connected.
 I have not checked if Bounce has two-factor authentication for phone-numer linked accounts.
-If it does, this script will not work.
+If it does, this script will not work for phone number linked accounts.
 I figured it would be a safer bet to not connect a phone number and make this skip the prompt asking to do so.

 Will not work unless a file named "username-password.txt" is placed in the same folder as this file.
 Must contain the username and THEN the password, separated by a single comma, with NO extra spaces.
 This is because bounce requires that users login before viewing any events.